Updates, commentary, training and advice on immigration and asylum law

 The Chief Inspector of Borders and Immigration, David Bolt, has criticised Home Office handling of applications by family members of refugees settled in the UK.
-The report found the Home Office was too quick to refuse applications which might ultimately succeed once fuller evidence was provided, particularly where it was the Home Office’s own failures which made that missing evidence necessary.
+His new report found the Home Office was too quick to refuse applications which might ultimately succeed once fuller evidence was provided, particularly where it was the Home Office’s own failures which made that missing evidence necessary.
 The decisions were often found to be legally correct on the basis of the evidence presented but were not being managed “thoughtfully and with compassion.”

 Home Office officials and systems were not adequately capturing family details where a refugee first claimed asylum in the UK, information which could later be used to facilitate family reunion applications, and the Home Office had stopped funding DNA testing in 2014, causing refusal rates dramatically to increase from some countries.